amrorabea/WebScraping/YoutubeVidsDetails/README.md

 ## _For Each Video that appears_

-**scrapes** the Title, URL, Publish date, Views, Channel URL and the Duration of the video.
+**Scrapes** the Title, URL, Publish date, Views, Channel URL and the Duration of the video.

 **Stores details from each video we got the info out of**